garylirocks/quickrefs/azure.markdown

     --token $githubToken      # github PAT token
 ```

+This
-This adds a workflow file in the GitHub repo:
+  - adds a workflow file in the GitHub repo
+  - a token for the staticwebapp is added to GitHub secrets
-  - Staging environments are automatically created when a pull request is generated,
+  - A staging environment is automatically created when a pull request is generated,
   - and are promoted into production once the pull request is merged.

 ```yaml